RaspPywriter/Python-Data-Structures/README.md

-Exercises from Data Structures Book
+Exercises from Python Data Structures and Algorithms Book by Benjamin Baka.